abberdeen/circuitid-csharp/docs/FaxesApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new FaxesApi(Configuration.Default);
-            var faxes = new Faxes(); // Faxes | The JSON object that will be posted to the REST API endpoint.
+            var faxesCreateOrPatch = new FaxesCreateOrPatch(); // FaxesCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetFax200Response result = apiInstance.CreateFax(faxes);
+                GetFax200Response result = apiInstance.CreateFax(faxesCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)